 - Brand reputation

-If an affiliate’s activities are found to be intercepted for none of the reasons mentioned above, please contact the Affiliates support team.
+If a partner/affiliate’s activities are found to be intercepted for none of the reasons mentioned above, please contact the support team.

-The Affiliate Moderation and Guidelines constitute an integral part of the Exness client agreement, and we also reserve the right to ban a user in case of constant violation of the rules described in the Digital Affiliate Agreement (DAA), and/or the Partnership Agreement.
+The Affiliate Moderation and Guidelines constitute an integral part of the Exness client agreement.
+We also reserve the right to ban a user in cases of constant violation of the rules described in the Digital Affiliate Agreement (DAA) and/or the Partnership Agreement.